Username4Fabian/MailResponses/README.md

 msg.setSentDate(new Date());
 ```

-The `setRecipients` method is used to set the recipients of the email.
-The `Transport.send` method is then used to send the email.
+The `setRecipients` method is used to set the recipients of the emailDummy.
+The `Transport.send` method is then used to send the emailDummy.

 ```java
 msg.setRecipients(Message.RecipientType.TO, InternetAddress.parse(toEmail, false));
 Transport.send(msg);
 ```

-In summary, the `EmailUtil` class is a simple utility class that uses the JavaMail API to send an email.
+In summary, the `EmailUtil` class is a simple utility class that uses the JavaMail API to send an emailDummy.
 It demonstrates how to create a `MimeMessage`, set various properties on the message, and send the message.

 <br>